Honors and Awards

 The Goethe Institut Award is presented annually to a German major for outstanding academic achievement combined with contributions to extracurricular activities in the German Department.

 The purpose of the Gamma Kappa Alpha Italian Honor Society is the following: (1) To recognize outstanding scholastic performance in the fields of Italian language and literature; (2) To encourage college students to acquire a greater interest in, and a deeper understanding of Italian culture; (3) To honor those who foster friendly relations and mutual respect between the U.S. or Canada and Italy.
 Demonstrable attainment in the academic study of Italian and genuine interest in the Italian language and culture are prerequisites for nomination.
 Gamma Kappa Alpha has a chapter at Georgetown.
 Dr. Roberto Severino, Faculty Moderator.

 The Leroy W. Grever Memorial Award

-The Leroy Grever Award has been established as a memorial to the late Leroy W. Grever (1948–1977), faculty member of the Russian Department of the Faculty of Languages and Linguistics.
-This award is presented to the student who has exhibited strong moral character, who has maintained a strong academic record, and who plans to pursue graduate studies in the Slavic field.
+The Leroy Grever Award was established as a memorial to the late Leroy W. Grever (1948–1977), faculty member of the Russian Department in the School of Languages and Linguistics (now the Department of Slavic Languages in the Faculty of Languages and Linguistics).
+This award is presented to a student who has exhibited strong moral character, has maintained a superior academic record, and plans to pursue graduate studies in a Russian-related field.